My hot tub doesn't get hot, or not hot enough

-If the answer is yes, refer to the manufacturer's instructions for use, or our page (this page for Gecko control panels) listing the main error messages that can be found on a control panel, and follow the instructions.
+If the answer is yes, refer to the manufacturer's user manual, or our page (this page for Gecko control panels) listing the main error messages that can be found on a control panel, and follow the instructions.

-If the answer is no, there is a good chance that the problem comes from the heater if the water remains cold or if the water heats up, but not properly.
+If the answer is no, there is a good chance that the problem comes from the heater.

 The water doesn't get hot

-Your heater isn't producing any heat, but there's no error message?
-This could mean that the resistance in the heater has failed, which means you need to replace the resistance.
+So, your heater isn't heating, but there's no error message.
+It could be that the resistance in the heater has failed, which means you need to replace the resistance.

-There are many causes, but most often they are voltage variations in the power lines while your spa requires a stable and constant voltage around 230 V. You may think of an overvoltage during storms, for example, or an undervoltage due to the too long distance between the spa and the electrical panel, if your power cable is too thin.
+There are many reasons why a resistance can break, but usually it is due to voltage variations in your spa’s wiring.
+Your spa needs a constant voltage around 230 V. This variation may be an overvoltage, like during storms for example, or an undervoltage, if the distance between your spa and your electrical panel is too long, and the cable too thin.

-To determine the value of your resistance, expressed in ohm (symbol: Ω), a multimeter is required.
+You need a multimeter to determine the value of your resistance, in the unit ohm (symbol: Ω).

 Always turn off the power to the spa before performing this operation!

-If the multimeter indicates a value between the two terminals, your resistance has no problem (the value will be different depending on the power, expressed in kW, of the heater).
-If the multimeter indicates OL, -- or 0, you must change the resistance (see the video opposite for replacing a resistance)
+If the multimeter indicates a value between the two terminals, your resistance has no problem (the value will depend on the power, in kW, of the heater).
+If the multimeter indicates OL, — or 0, you must change the resistance (see the video opposite for replacing a resistance)

 The water is heating, but too slowly

-Your spa is heating up, but the heat is too low and your water remains warm?
-The problem is not your heater: it either works or does not work, there is no in-between.
+Your spa is heating up, but the heat is too low and your water remains lukewarm?
+The problem is not your heater: it either works or it doesn’t, there is no in-between.

-On average, a spa gains between 1 and 3░C per hour, depending on its size, insulation, weather conditions, etc. It will not help you to put your hand in front of the heater outlet (or on the heater!) to judge the warming: the water at the heater outlet may be slightly warmer than the pool water, but the difference is so small that you may not notice it.
+On average, a spa gains between 1 and 3°C per hour, depending on its size, insulation, weather conditions, etc. It will not help to put your hand in front of the heater outlet (or on the heater!) to see if it is heating: the water at the heater outlet may be slightly warmer than the water in the rest of the spa, but the difference is so small that you may not even notice it.

-The power supply to your spa must be on to perform this operation!
+Turn on the power supply to your spa to perform this operation!

 If the voltage is around 230 V between the two terminals, and there is continuity (see previous section) your heater is necessarily heating correctly.